Active Learning for Regression by Inverse Distance Weighting: Active learning algorithm

 Let us now define the acquisition function

-where $\delta\geq 0$ is a hyperparameter balancing the role of IDW variance $s^2(x)$ and IDW distance $z(x)$, $c_i:\rr^n\to[0,+\infty)$ is a weight function that can be used to actively learn the predictor in a non-uniform way with respect to $x$ (or uniformly, if $c_i(x)\equiv 1$) and the target index $i$, and $\omega\geq 0$ is a scalar weight on density.
-Note that $\omega$ is only meaningful in case of pool-based sampling, as $\rho(x)\equiv 1$ when a population-based AL approach is used.
-Note also that $\delta$ trades off between active learning (small $\delta$) and passive learning based on the pure exploration of the feature-vector space (large $\delta$).
+where $\delta\geq 0$ is a hyperparameter balancing the role of IDW variance $s^2(x)$ and IDW distance $z(x)$.
+Note that $\delta$ trades off between model-based learning (small $\delta$) and learning based on the pure exploration of the feature-vector space to promote diversity (large $\delta$).

-In the case of population-based AL, the maximization problem~\eqref{eq:acquisition} can be solved by global optimization; in this paper, we will use the derivative-free Particle Swarm Optimization (PSO) algorithm~\cite{VV07}, as $a(x)$ is a cheap function to evaluate whenever $\hat y(x)$ is easy to compute.
-In pool-based sampling, when the number $M$ of samples in the pool is not too high, problem~\eqref{eq:acquisition} can be solved by enumeration:
+In the case of population-based AL, the maximization problem~\eqref{eq:acquisition} can be solved by global optimization; in this paper, we will use the derivative-free Particle Swarm Optimization (PSO) algorithm~\cite{KE95}, as $a(x)$ is a cheap function to evaluate whenever $\hat y(x)$ is easy to compute.
+In pool-based sampling, when the number $M$ of samples in the pool is not too high, problem~\eqref{eq:acquisition} can be solved by enumeration by setting

+Algorithm~\ref{algo:IDEAL} reports the pseudocode of the proposed AL algorithm that we call Inverse-Distance based Exploration for Active Learning (IDEAL).
+The complexity of the algorithm will be discussed in Section~\ref{sec:complexity}.
+Note that output data scaling can be updated before retraining $\hat y$ at Step~\ref{algo:ideal:retrain}, such as by applying standard scaling based on the currently available values $\{y_k\}$, $k\in\QQ$.